GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/web-on-android/index.md

 WebView gives developers access to modern HTML, CSS, and JavaScript inside their Android apps, and allows content to be shipped inside the APK or hosted on the internet.
-It's one of Android's most flexible and powerful components that can be used for most of the use-cases where web content is included in an Android app.
-From powering ad services, like AdMob to building and shipping complete HTML5 games that use modern APIs, such as WebGL.
+It's one of Android's most flexible and powerful components, which can be used for most of the use-cases where web content is included in an Android app.
+From powering ad services like AdMob to building and shipping complete HTML5 games that use modern APIs such as WebGL.

-But, when used to create an in-app-browser or including a PWA in an Android application, WebView lacks the security, features, and capabilities of the web platform
+But, when used to create an in-app-browser or including a PWA in an Android application, WebView lacks the security, features, and capabilities of the web platform.

 ### The in-app browser challenge

-Over time, the frequency of developers building browser experiences for third-party content into their Android application increased, with the goal of creating a more seamless experience for their users when navigating to third-party websites.
+Over time, more and more developers have built brower experiences incorporating third-party content into their Android application, with the goal of creating a more seamless experience for their users when navigating to third-party websites.
 Those experiences became known as in-app browsers.

 WebView has extensive support for the modern web tech stack and supports many modern web APIs, like